NYU Langone Medical Center’s 2014 Musculoskeletal Ball Raises Over $2 Million to Support Care, Education, and Research

 Nearly 450 Guests Attend Event to Honor Mindy Nam Dehnert and Mark Dehnert, and Steven R. Flanagan, MD

 NYU Langone Medical Center’s Musculoskeletal Ball raised over $2 million at its annual fundraiser held on November 12, 2014 at the American Museum of Natural History in Manhattan.
 The event honored Mindy Nam Dehnert, member of the Musculoskeletal Advisory Board, Mark Dehnert, managing director at Goldman Sachs, and Steven R. Flanagan, MD, the Howard A. Rusk Professor of Rehabilitation Medicine, and chair, Department of Rehabilitation Medicine.
-Gary D. Cohn, president and COO of Goldman Sachs, NYU Langone trustee, and chair of the Musculoskeletal Advisory Board, chaired the event.
+Gary D. Cohn, president and COO of Goldman Sachs, chaired the event.

 The event also commemorated the 25th anniversary of NYU Langone’s Harkness Center for Dance Injuries.
 The Harkness Center is an international leader in evidence-based, affordable care, education, and research for professional dancers in New York City and around the world.
 The first center of its kind, Harkness staff members also train physicians and therapists from other states and countries.

 Each year, the ball raises funds to advance clinical care, education, and research at the Medical Center’s Hospital for Joint Diseases (HJD), Center for Musculoskeletal Care (CMC), and Rusk Rehabilitation.
 In addition, funds help continue NYU Langone’s international leadership in orthopaedics, rheumatology, and rehabilitation medicine, specialties that have received top 10 rankings in the U.S. News & World Report’s annual survey of “Best Hospitals” for 25 consecutive years.